-If you’re like many small business owners, you’ve probably asked yourself whether you should offer a 401(k) as part of your employee benefits package.
-You’ve probably also asked yourself what you and your business stand to gain from such a move and which employees will benefit from it.
-The answer is that providing a 401(k) retirement savings plan offers benefits for both employers and employees.
+If you’re like many small business owners, you’ve probably asked yourself whether you should offer a 401(k) plan as part of your employee benefits package.
+You’ve probably also asked yourself what you and your company stand to gain from such a move and which employees will benefit from it.
+We’ll break down how 401(k) retirement savings plans provide advantages for both employers and employees.

 Editor’s note: Looking for the right employee retirement plan provider for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Retirement benefits are increasingly important to employees.
-According to a study by Accenture, 68% of workers worldwide ask during the job application process whether a company has a retirement plan like a 401(k), and 62% seriously consider the availability of such a plan when deciding whether to accept or remain in a job.
+Retirement benefits are increasingly important to job seekers.
+Many workers ask during the job application process whether a company has a retirement plan such as a 401(k), and they seriously consider the availability of such a plan when deciding whether to accept or remain in a job.

 “There can also be big financial benefits from a 401(k) in helping to retain and attract top talent and the associated cost savings and productivity gains,” said Stuart Robertson, CEO of ShareBuilder 401k.

-According to Robertson, research shows that replacing an employee costs 29% to 46% of an employee’s annual salary, depending on whether that employee is in a managerial position.
+Robertson’s research shows that replacing an employee costs 29% to 46% of an employee’s annual salary, depending on whether that team member is in a managerial position.

-Brian Halbert, founder of Halbert Capital Strategies, said his business clients have reported significant increases in worker loyalty and productivity when they added a 401(k) plan to their employee benefits packages.
+Brian Halbert, founder of Halbert Capital Strategies, said his clients have reported significant increases in worker loyalty and productivity when they have added a 401(k) plan to their employee benefits packages.

 “The single largest benefit coming from a 401(k) is financially wise employees that have a zeal for working hard for their company,” Halbert said.
 “Oftentimes, we see the ROI in productivity and loyalty.”

 Business owners with employees can contribute a hefty portion of their own salary to their personal 401(k) account (the one associated with the plan they offer to workers), possibly putting them in a lower tax bracket.
-In 2020, that sum is up to $19,500 tax-deferred for employers under age 50 and up to $26,000 for employers age 50 or over.
-[Need an employee retirement plan for your business?
-Check out our recommendations for the best employee retirement plan providers.]
+In 2022, that sum is up to $20,500 tax-deferred for employers under age 50 and up to $27,000 for employers age 50 or over.

-The new SECURE Act (Setting Every Community Up for Retirement Enhancement) increases tax credits for businesses setting up a first-time 401(k) plan.
-The act increased by tenfold the tax credit companies with one to 100 employees can claim for qualified setup and administrative costs associated with startup 401(k) plans.
+The SECURE Act (Setting Every Community Up for Retirement Enhancement), signed into law in December 2019, increases tax credits for businesses implementing a first-time 401(k) plan.
+The act increased tenfold the tax credit companies with one to 100 employees can claim for qualified setup and administrative costs associated with startup 401(k) plans.

 Before the SECURE Act, the tax credit for the first three years of an employee 401(k) plan was 50% of qualified startup costs, not to exceed $500.
 Those costs included – and still include – the cost to set up and administer the plan and to educate employees about it.

-Under the act, small businesses get a 401(k) startup credit whose limit is either the greater of $500 or the lesser of $250 multiplied by the number of non-highly compensated employees eligible for plan participation, up to $5,000, according to Alan Schoenberger, principal at Endeavor Financial Planning LLC.
+Under this law, however, small businesses now get a 401(k) startup credit whose limit is either the greater of $500 or (a) the lesser of $250 multiplied by the number of non-highly compensated employees (HCEs) eligible for plan participation or (b) up to $5,000.

-Robert Pyle, owner of Diversified Asset Management, said the IRS defines a highly compensated employee as one whose salary was more than $125,000 in 2019 and more than $130,000 in 2020.
-Pyle said the more HCEs a business has, the higher the tax credit.
+The IRS defines an HCE as an employee whose salary was more than $130,000 in 2021 and more than $135,000 in 2022.
+Robert Pyle, owner of Diversified Asset Management, said the more HCEs a business has, the higher the tax credit.
 The maximum tax credit, which can be claimed for three years, is $5,000.

-Adding an automatic contribution feature to a new or existing 401(k) plan yields another tax break – $500 for each of the first three years in which the feature is available.
-According to the IRS, this feature – which is also known as automatic enrollment or auto-enroll – lets employers automatically enroll eligible employees in the plan, unless the employee affirmatively elects not to participate in it.
+Adding an automatic contribution feature to a new or existing 401(k) plan yields another tax break: $500 for each of the first three years in which the feature is available.
+This feature, also known as automatic enrollment or auto-enroll, lets employers automatically enroll eligible employees in the plan unless the employee affirmatively elects not to participate in it.

 Many employers make matching contributions to employees’ 401(k) accounts.
 These contributions may qualify as ordinary business expenses, in which case they are tax deductible up to the annual corporate deduction limit on all employer contributions (25% of covered payroll).
 Profit-sharing contributions to employees’ 401(k) accounts are also deductible, further reducing the tax liability for small businesses.

-While businesses aren’t required to offer a contribution match, it’s still a good idea.
-Robertson said matching contributions generate goodwill and, since they are deductible, drive down a business’s tax liability.
+While businesses aren’t required to offer a 401(k) contribution match for employees, it’s still a good idea.
+Robertson said matching contributions can boost employee morale and, because they are deductible, drive down a business’s tax liability.

-If you want to offer a matching program but are afraid some employees will just take the money and run, consider a vesting schedule.
-With a vesting schedule, employees can’t take the employer’s contributions until they have participated in the retirement plan for a certain length of time.
+If you want to offer a matching program but you’re afraid some employees will just take the money and run, consider a vesting schedule.
+With this arrangement, employees can’t take the employer’s contributions until the employees have participated in the retirement plan for a certain length of time.

 For example, employer matching contributions might not fully vest for three years.
 If an employee leaves for another job before those three years are up, they aren’t entitled to all of the contributions the employer has made on their behalf.
-They do get to take all of the money they have personally contributed with them, of course.
+Of course, they do get to take all of the money they have personally contributed.
 [Read related article: Employee Retirement Plans: A Buyer’s Guide]

 Some companies opt for profit-sharing contributions to employees’ 401(k) accounts when business is good.
 As mentioned above, these contributions are also tax deductible.